SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 Pause players playing content locally.

-## Presentation size can't be determined when AirPlay is enable (FB12080967)
+## Presentation size cannot be determined when AirPlay is enabled (FB12080967)

 When AirPlay is activated the value of the `AVPlayerItem.presentationSize` property is always zero.
 It is therefore not possible to tell whether a video or audio is played when AirPlay is enabled.